 Do You Have High-Interest Debt?

-If you are carrying credit card debt or other high-interest debt, it does not make sense to be putting a lot of money into savings each month.
-You are paying more in interest each month than you would be earning on your savings.
-It makes financial sense to focus on clearing out the debt, and then start saving, since this will put you in a better financial position and you will not be losing as much money to interest each month.
+If you are carrying credit card or other high-interest debt, it does not make sense to be putting a lot of money into savings each month.
+Here's why: You are paying more in interest each month than you would be earning on your savings.

+Instead, focus on paying off your debt then saving, since it will put you in a better financial position and you will not be losing as much money to interest each month.
 Setting up a debt payment plan can help you get out of debt more quickly.
-Following a budget is also an important part of both getting out of debt and saving money.
-If you do not already have a budget, set one up today.
+Following a budget is also an important aspect of knocking out debt.
+If you do not already have a budget, set one up.

 Is There a Magic Amount to Earn to Be Able to Save Money?

 It can be difficult to pin down a specific amount you need to make to have enough money to save.
 The cost of living varies from area to area and a $50,000 salary will cover a lot more in a rural area than it would in New York City or another metropolitan area.

 It also helps to keep your spending in line with certain percentages of your income.
-For example, aim to have your housing costs around thirty percent of your income.
-It can be difficult to do in higher cost of living areas.
+For example, aim to have your housing costs no more than 30% of your income.
 You should make similar goals with other categories.
-You may consider following a 50/20/30 budget if you want to work on saving more money.
+You may also consider following a 50/30/20 budget if you want to work on saving more money.